chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 * Destroy all data and logs
 * Create a backup of the system config files and place them in a directory in root, such as ``/root/delivery-cleanse-2015-12-15T15:51``

 The software that was put on-disk by the package installation will remain.
-Re-run ``delivery-ctl reconfigure`` to recreate the default data and configuration files.
+Re-run ``automate-ctl reconfigure`` to recreate the default data and configuration files.

 This subcommand has the following syntax:

 .. code-block:: bash

-   $ delivery-ctl cleanse
+   $ automate-ctl cleanse

 create-backup
 =====================================================